juareisa000/Guide-to-Setup-GH-Pages/README.md

 > - your username and repository name
 > - a horizontal menu, currently set on <> Code, notice Settings at the end
 > - your repository description, if you made one
-> - a horizontal content box, showing 1 commit, 1 branch, 0 releases, and 1 contributor
+> - a horizontal content box, showing:
+    - 1 commit,
+    - 1 branch,
+    - 0 releases, and
+    - 1 contributor
 > - a few buttons laid out horizontally
 > - a content box stating you made the initial commit
 > - a README.md